TheClassicTechno/audioclassmodel/README.md

 # Audio Classification Model

-Custom CNN-Transformer model for environmental sound classification.
+Created custom CNN-Transformer model for environmental sound classification.
 It classifies 10 of the most common and critical types of urban sounds from the UrbanSound8K dataset.

 # What's In This Repository: